FREE Shipping on orders over $899

 Causes of prostatitis

-• The chronic bacterial prostatitis It is usually due to the same cause as acute bacterial infection.
+• The chronic bacterial prostatitis It is usually due to the same cause as an acute bacterial infection.
 It can occur when treatment for an acute infection is not long enough or does not eliminate all the bacteria.

 • Pain or burning sensation when urinating (dysuria)